Art Department - WINTER 2026 - Digital Art - Ronaldo Kiel

 Steps to follow:

-1. Choose the indoors space that you are going to reproduce in 3D.
-You can work from an already existing photo, or blueprint.
-You can also take photos of the space of your choice, or make sketches of an imaginary space.
+1. Choose the indoor space you want to replicate in 3D.
+You can work with an existing photo or blueprint, or take photos of your chosen space or sketch an imaginary one.

 2. Make sure you have enough information about the space you are going to create.
-You will need to draw at least one front, one top and one side view of the space.
+You should have Images from different perspectives.
 These views are going to help you to build the space in 3D.
+And later, when you are creating your textures reference images will also be important.

-Three-dimensional animation can be time consuming.
-Make your models as simple as possible.
-Don’t put too much detail in the geometry, remember that you can probably accomplish the same effect using textures or bump maps.
+Three-dimensional animation can be time-consuming.
+To minimize the time spent, make your models as simple as possible.
+Avoid excessive detail in the geometry, as textures or bump maps can often compensate for the lack of model detail.

 NOTE: Before you commit yourself to long rendering make sure you have already done as many test renderings as necessary to create your final animation.

-The videos cover the modeling, UV mapping of the geometry, textures creation in Photoshop and the development of surface materials, lights, rendering and animation.
+Both versions of the project feature videos that cover modeling, UV mapping, textures creation in Photoshop, and the development of surface materials, lights, rendering, and animation.

 Project #3: Outdoors (landscape)